 A self-employed 401(k) plan is the same as an employer-sponsored plan, so you can generally expect similar pricing and fees.
 However, it’s important to consider the size of your business against larger plans when calculating fees.

 Asset fees are the cost of managing the investments in your plan, and are usually charged as a percentage against your assets under management (AUM).
-Because it’s assumed you’ll have a lower AUM compared to plans with numerous employees, you can expect lower asset fees.
-For comparison’s sake, plans with 25 employees and up to $250,000 in total assets usually have asset fees of roughly 1.60%.
-At Human Interest, we only charge 0.50% in asset fees.
+Plans with 25 employees and up to $250,000 in total assets usually have asset fees of roughly 1.60%.
+At Human Interest, a monthly investment advisory fee of up to 0.01% of the plan's assets is charged to the plan and allocated to participants' account.
+In addition, participants using Human Interest Advisors' Model Portfolios tend to see average fund expense ratios of 0.07%.1 While some companies may charge a higher AUM fee based on the number of employees in the plan, we don't do that at Human Interest.

-Solo plans can also expect administrative fees associated with the day-to-day plan operations, such as recordkeeping, customer support, and accounting.
+Solo plans can expect administrative fees associated with the day-to-day plan operations, such as recordkeeping, customer support, and accounting.
 Finally, many providers charge service fees for specific plan features—and in the case of a solo plan, these costs would be transferred to you.
 Examples of these service fees include distribution fees, plan termination fees, and loan initiation fees.
-Human Interest does not charge additional service fees, which could save you time and money as you scale your business.
+Human Interest does not charge additional service fees, which could save you money as you scale your business

 The self-employed 401(k) plans have several regulations designed to help you contribute towards retirement.
 Here are the main solo 401(k) rules:

-Once you reach age 73, in accordance with the SECURE Act, you must take Required Minimum Distributions (RMD).
+• Once you reach age 73, in accordance with the SECURE Act 2.0, you must take Required Minimum Distributions (RMD).

-You may transfer savings from another compatible 401(k) plan or an IRA account into a self-employed 401(k).
+• You may rollover savings from another compatible 401(k) plan or an IRA account into a self-employed 401(k).

-If your business adds employees later, you must either convert the solo 401(k) to a standard 401(k) or close the account.
+• If your business adds employees later, you must either convert the solo 401(k) to a standard 401(k) or close the plan.

 A solo 401(k) plan may be ideal if you want to set up a retirement plan as a self-employed person.
-Among employer-provided plans, it has the highest contribution limits, which allows you to contribute more to your retirement savings faster—and you can also enjoy 401(k) tax benefits.
+Among employer-provided plans, it has the highest contribution limits, which allows you to contribute more to your retirement savings —and you can also take advantage of 401(k) tax benefits.

 Start a 401(k) with Human Interest